-Or would you simply rather not wear glasses or contact lenses during the day?
+Or is wearing glasses or contact lenses during the day a hassle?

 - Do you play any kind of sport, especially water sports such as swimming or surfing?

 - Are concerned about worsening myopia (short-sightedness)

 - Do you work in dry or dusty environments, for example building & construction or outdoor work?

 - Do you experience dry eyes in air-conditioned office environments?

 - Enjoy going to the beach

 - Are you concerned about the risks of laser surgery (LASIK, PRK etc)?

 - Or. do you simply dislike wearing glasses (or conventional contact lenses) during the day?